Sagleft/diano-bot/README.md

 * `params` section: other parameters;
 * `limit`: number of posts for transportation;

+## Channel Limit Problem

+In Utopia, you can create a maximum of 10 channels.
+There is a way to solve this problem.
+You will need to create additional accounts on which you will create channels.
+Next, you add the bot account to these channels and give it moderator rights.

+## other

 This content transport request will be made the next time the script `cron/execute_orders.php` is called.

 You will also need to enter data for authorization in the file `.env`